-First things first though, what is DTI.
 It is your total debt obligation divided by total gross earnings.
-By total we mean all monthly payments on all debt… Student loans, auto loans, credit cards, etc…
+By total we mean all monthly payments on all debt.
+This includes student loans, auto loans, credit cards, etc…

 A Grad School Example

-An individual with a graduate degree used to be an automatic to qualify for a mortgage.
-However, that has changed due to student loans For the following example, we will use actual data we have collected from FitBUX members.
+An individual with a graduate degree used to be an automatic to qualify for and buy a house.
+However, that has changed due to student loans.

-Let’s also assume that she has no other debt or source of income.
+She has no other debt or source of income.
 Her DTI ratio would then be 28% ($1,632/$5,833).
-Let’s say she wants to buy the home of her dreams.
+Let’s say she wants to buy the house of her dreams.
 We’ll assume lenders will not let our new graduate have a DTI ratio greater than 45%.

-This means that her home mortgage, taxes, homeowners insurance, PMI, and HOA fees must be 17% of her income or less.
+This means that her monthly payment, taxes, homeowners insurance, PMI, and HOA fees must be 17% of her income or less.
 (45%-28%= 17%) Let’s assume that she would use the full 17% just for her mortgage.

 Not All Student Loan Repayment Plans Are Treated Equal